The Dog and Its Reflection: Indian analogues

 A story close to Aesop's is inserted into the Buddhist scriptures as the Calladhanuggaha Jataka, where a jackal bearing a piece of flesh walks along a river bank and plunges in after the fish it sees swimming there.
 On returning from its unsuccessful hunt, the jackal finds a vulture has carried off its other prey.
-A variation deriving from this is Bidpai's story of "The Fox and the Piece of Meat".
-There a fox is on its way home with the meat when it catches sight of some chickens and decides to hunt one of them down; it is a kite that flies off with the meat it had left behind in this version.
+A variation deriving from this is the story of "The Fox and the Piece of Meat" ascribed to Bidpai.
+There a fox is on its way home with the meat when it catches sight of some chickens and decides to hunt one of them down; it is a kite that flies off with the meat left behind in this version.

 Proverbial morals

 In his retelling of the story, Lydgate had drawn the lesson that the one "Who all coveteth, oft he loseth all", He stated as well that this was "an olde proverb" which, indeed, in the form "All covet, all lose", was later to be quoted as the fable's moral by Roger L'Estrange.

 Jean de la Fontaine prefaced his version of the fable with the moral it illustrates before proceeding to a brief relation of the story.
 The point is not to be taken in by appearances, like the dog who attacks his reflection and falls into the water.
 As he struggles to swim to shore, he relaxes his grip on his plunder and loses "shadow and substance both".
-An allusive proverb developed from the title: Lâcher sa proie pour l’ombre (giving up the prey for the shadow).
+An allusive proverb developed from the title: Lâcher sa proie pour l'ombre (giving up the prey for the shadow).

 When this idiom was glossed in a dictionary of gallicisms, however, it was given the English translation, "to sacrifice the substance for the shadow", which is based on the equally proverbial opposition between shadow and substance found in English versions of the fable.
 Aphra Behn, in summing up Francis Barlow's 1687 illustrated version of "The Dog and Piece of Flesh", coalesced the ancient proverb with the new: